yesitsmaxwell/okto/README.md

 ## How do I Okto?

+If you'd like to try online, a [replit template](https://replit.com/@maxwelljxyz/okto) is avaliable.

 Okto uses features from C++ 17, so make sure you have an updated compiler.
 I recommend gcc.
 Here are some instructions:

 ### Linux (and most other Unix-like)